-The BHA devotes much of its time to campaigning and lobbying on behalf of the non-religious as well as for freedom of religion, belief, speech, thought, and expression more generally.
+We devote much of our time to campaigning and lobbying on behalf of the non-religious as well as for freedom of religion, belief, speech, thought, and expression more generally.
 We work for an open society and a secular state with no religious privilege or discrimination based on religion or belief.
 We also campaign for a rational approach to public ethical issues in order to contribute to a public life where decisions are made on evidence rather than on the basis of irrational beliefs or religious doctrines.
 You can help!

-As a national organisation, the BHA presents expertly argued views to Parliament and the Government: lobbying Parliament, submitting evidence to enquiries, making submissions to Government, responding to consultations, and conducting media campaigns.
+As a national organisation, we present expertly argued views to UK and devolved parliaments, assemblies, and governments: lobbying elected officials, submitting evidence to enquiries, making submissions, responding to consultations, and conducting media campaigns.
 We have a close working relationship with the All Party Parliamentary Humanist Group, to which we provide the secretariat.

-The BHA also works with NGOs from across the European Union and attends The European Parliament Platform for Secularism in Europe (EPPSP).
-The EPPSP is a forum which defends and promotes Fundamental Rights, with special focus on freedom of religion (including freedom from religion), freedom of conscience and freedom of speech.
-The BHA was also involved in, and is an administrator for, the Alliance for a Secular Europe.
+We also work with NGOs from across the European Union as a member of the European Humanist Federation.
+We are also involved in the Alliance for a Secular Europe.
 The Alliance is a grouping of organisations seeking to defend progressive laws and causes against reactionary religious influence on political decision-making in Europe and, more generally, to promote secularism in European politics.

 The basis of action